Phil • Cr. Think • Science • Hist •

 Why can’t we divide by zero?

-This is where the idea becomes philosophical.
+This is where the idea of division becomes philosophical.
 Math is a rational framework we use to describe patterns, quantities, and relationships in reality.
 But not every arrangement of words and symbols maps to a valid idea.
 Some expressions point to something real.
-Some point to useful abstractions.
-Others expose the limits of the system.
-Dividing by zero is one of those limits.
+Others expose the limits of the system, and dividing by zero is one of those limits.

 — map / TST —